 As the year of 2013 draws to an end, our eyes dart to the calendar and the beginning of 2014.
 It gives one pause to think what has worked in business and what needs to be filtered out.
-One aspect of consideration is: employee retention.
-Is your company one that...
+One aspect of consideration is: to create employee retention.
+Is your company one...

-Oftentimes the holidays can be a point of extra weight and stress- especially in the workplace as employees juggle the tension of workload, shopping budgets and social obligations.
-Many employers are considering how they can inspire, improve productivity and even...
+Oftentimes the holidays team-building ideas can be a point of extra weight and stress- especially in the workplace as employees juggle the tension of workload, shopping budgets and social obligations.
+Many employers are considering how they can inspire, improve...

 Most of us wouldn’t mind talking a few swings off of our golf game.
 After glancing in the mirror, we are reminded that a few pounds shed wouldn't hurt.
 Also, patience is something several businessmen and women lack.
 When it comes to self-improvement- inside and out,...

 Secrets In Getting More For Your Training Dollar

 Note: Consider viewing the article pre-empting this post titled, "The Cost of Team Building" Once we schedule a trainer/facilitator/speaker for your program, to a great extent, longer programs don’t really cost you, the client, that much more.
 The difference in the...